dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

     :widths: 1 3

     *   -   **Problem Parameters**
         -   Displays the problem's parameters, ID, solver, problem type, status, and embedded problem data.
-For more information, see the |doc_solver_properties|_ guide.
+For more information, see the :ref:`opt_index_hybrid_solvers` and :ref:`index_quantum_research` sections.

     *   -   **Solution**
         -   Displays the resulting sample set, which you can export along with a sample set visualization.

     *   -   **Timing**
         -   Displays timing parameters for the problem.
-For more information, see the |doc_processor|_ guide.
+For more information, see the :ref:`qpu_operation_timing` section.

 Cancelling Problem Submissions
 ------------------------------

 To cancel a pending or in-progress problem, click the **X** in the problem's **Problem Status** column.

 To cancel multiple pending or in-progress problems, select the checkbox for each problem and click **Cancel Problems** > **Cancel Selected**.
 Cancelled problems do not use any solver-access time.

 .. tip::
     *   Before cancelling problem submissions, display the most up-to-date status by clicking **Refresh Table**.

     *   If you run scripts to continuously submit problems, refresh the table after cancelling problem submissions to confirm that the cancellation attempts succeeded.

 .. _admin_reports: